F-Jan/F-Jan/README.md

 ### Hey

 My name is Jan.
-I love to develop and also to learn new stuff.
+I love to develop Software and also to learn new technologies.